There are currently no vacancies for this committee.

 - include a Maryland Chapter representative that will review just the Henry O. and Florence P. Kendall Practice Award.

-This subcommittee meets approximately 2 time per year via conference call for 1 hour in the winter.
+This subcommittee meets approximately 2 time per year via conference call for 1 hour in the winter and spring.

 Term of Appointees